php-fig/fig-standards/proposed/http-message.md

 In order to accommodate headers with multiple values yet still provide the convenience of working with headers as strings, headers can be retrieved from an instance of a ``MessageInterface`` as an array or string.
-When header field values are retrieved as a string (the default behavior), the values are concatenated together using a comma.
+Use the `getHeader()` method to retrieve a header value as a string containing all header values of a case-insensitive header by name concatenated with a comma.
+Use `getHeaderAsArray()` to retrieve an array of all the header values for a particular case-insensitive header by name.

 ```php
 $message->setHeader('foo', 'bar');